AnyPost

 Including Comments

-Substack posts often have valuable discussion in comments.
-Add ?comments=on to include them:
+Substack Notes (substack.com/@author/note/c-…) often have valuable discussion in replies.
+Add ?comments=on to include guest-visible replies:

 Pro Plan Access